Assessment Services

 Functional Assessment of Behaviour (FAB)

-FAB Assessment uses psychometric tools, young person, and familial experiences to inform analysis.
-An additional charge is made for the inclusion of professional perspectives.
-The findings from assessment are presented in a report format with advice on 'next steps'.
+FAB Assessment uses psychometric tools, and invites contributions from the young person, and those who are familiar with them to inform analysis - for example parent/teacher.
+The findings from assessment are presented in a report format with advice on 'next steps' for key area/s of need.

 This assessment, requires questionnaires to be completed.
 On return of completed questionnaires parent/s will be invited to book a FAB consultation appointment to discuss concerns, experiences, familial, developmental and educational information.